kabirbagai21/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image](breakingtest1symptom.png)

-The bug in the code caused files with text between a closed bracket and open parenthesis to be treated as links.
+The bug in the code caused files with text between a closed bracket and open parenthesis (failure inducing inputs) to be treated as links.
 The symptom of this is that text that isn't a link was being treated as one because it was contained in parentheses.
 In the picture above, "toby maguire version" is being ouputted even though it isn't a link.

 ***